Cross County Parkway: Route description

-The Cross County Parkway begins at an interchange with the Saw Mill River Parkway in Yonkers.
-Exits 1 and 2 are part of this interchange, with Exit 1 being a westbound only exit to Rumsey Road, and Exit 2 being a westbound exit/eastbound entrance from the Saw Mill northbound.
+The Cross County Parkway begins at an interchange with the Saw Mill River Parkway in Yonkers. exits 1 and 2 are part of this interchange, with exit 1 being a westbound only exit to Rumsey Road, and exit 2 being a westbound exit/eastbound entrance from the Saw Mill northbound.
 The entrance/exit at the Saw Mill southbound has no number.
-The eastbound entrance at Exit 1 (Rumsey Road) is via the Saw Mill southbound.
-After crossing an abandoned railroad grade, the parkway enters Exit 3, a small interchange with Yonkers Avenue.
+After crossing an abandoned railroad grade, the parkway enters exit 3, a small interchange with Yonkers Avenue.
 The six-lane roadway crosses through southeast Yonkers, making a gradual bend from the northeast to the southeast before spitting into express and local lanes.
-The parkway then enters an interchange with the New York State Thruway (I-87) and NY 100, Exits 4S (for I-87 south) and 4N (for I-87 north/NY-100 north).
-All exits/entrances are accessed here by the local lanes, except for the eastbound exit and westbound entrance at Exit 4N, which are via the express lanes.
-The eastbound entrance at Exit 4N connects to both the express and local lanes.
-Shortly after, the Cross County enters Exit 5, which connects to Kimball Avenue and Midland Avenue and is only accessed by the local lanes.
+The parkway then enters an interchange with the New York State Thruway (I-87) and NY 100, exits 4S (for I-87 south) and 4N (for I-87 north/NY-100 north).
+All exits/entrances are accessed here by the local lanes, except for the eastbound exit and westbound entrance at exit 4N, which are via the express lanes.
+The eastbound entrance at exit 4N connects to both the express and local lanes.
+Shortly after, the Cross County enters exit 5, which connects to Kimball Avenue and Midland Avenue and is only accessed by the local lanes.
 There is no eastbound entrance.

-Continuing east through Yonkers, the Cross County Parkway enters an interchange with the Bronx River Parkway and Sprain Brook Parkway, Exit 6.
+Continuing east through Yonkers, the Cross County Parkway enters an interchange with the Bronx River Parkway and Sprain Brook Parkway, exit 6.
 In the center of this interchange, consisting of several flyover ramps, is the Fleetwood Metro-North Railroad station on the Harlem Line.
-Immediately after Exit 6, the Cross County crosses into Mount Vernon where it meets Exit 7, a northbound entrance and exit via the local lanes at Broad Street, which connects to Gramatan Avenue.
-After Exit 7, the parkway winds southeast into the Chester Heights section of Mount Vernon, where it enters Exit 8 for NY 22 (North Columbus Avenue).
-Just east of Exit 8, the Cross County has an eastbound exit and westbound entrance at Exit 9, which connects the parkway to/from the southbound lanes of the Hutchinson River Parkway at Exit 13.
+Immediately after exit 6, the Cross County crosses into Mount Vernon where it meets exit 7, a northbound entrance and exit via the local lanes at Broad Street, which connects to Gramatan Avenue.
+After exit 7, the parkway winds southeast into the Chester Heights section of Mount Vernon, where it enters exit 8 for NY 22 (North Columbus Avenue).
+Just east of exit 8, the Cross County has an eastbound exit and westbound entrance at exit 9, which connects the parkway to/from the southbound lanes of the Hutchinson River Parkway at exit 13.

-Immediately after Exit 9, the Cross County Parkway turns ninety degrees to the north, going back to a six-lane parkway after briefly expanding to host Exit 9.
+Immediately after exit 9, the Cross County Parkway turns ninety degrees to the north, going back to a six-lane parkway after briefly expanding to host exit 9.
 The Cross County parallels a park in the Chester Heights section of Mount Vernon.
-Entering the southwest corner of New Rochelle, the parkway enters Exit 10, a small interchange with New Rochelle Road with only an eastbound exit and westbound entrance.
+Entering Eastchester, the parkway enters exit 10, a small interchange with New Rochelle Road with only an eastbound exit and westbound entrance.
 This is because the eastbound entrance and westbound exit are via the Hutch.
-After Exit 10, the Cross County continues north as a five-lane parkway (three lanes westbound, two lanes eastbound), before crossing under a flyover ramp for the Hutchinson River Parkway southbound and merging into the parkway northbound.
+After exit 10, the Cross County continues north as a five-lane parkway (three lanes westbound, two lanes eastbound), before crossing under a flyover ramp for the Hutchinson River Parkway southbound and merging into the parkway northbound.